hicommonwealth/edgeware-contracts-tutorials/README.md

 # Edgeware Contracts Workshop

+Edgeware is blockchain platform with support [WASM Contracts Pallet](https://docs.edgewa.re/edgeware-runtime/wasm) and [EVM Ethereum compability layer](https://docs.edgewa.re/edgeware-runtime/evm).

 This is a self-guided tutorial which will teach you how to build both [WASM](https://webassembly.org/) and EVM-based smart contracts on [Edgeware](https://github.com/hicommonwealth/edgeware-node).

-In the WASM tutorials, we will cover:
+In the [WASM tutorials](0/introduction.md), we will cover:

 1. Installing prerequisites on your computer
 2. Using the ink!
 CLI to start a new project